IBM-Cloud/openwhisk-slackapp/README.md

    cp template.local.env local.env
    ```

-1. Get the service credentials for the Cloudant service created above and set CLOUDANT_url
-in `local.env` to the corresponding value (url).
-Make sure you take the full url including the username and password https://username:password@hostname.cloudant.com.
+1. Get the service credentials for the Cloudant service created above and set CLOUDANT_url, CLOUDANT_apikey in `local.env` to the corresponding value (url and apikey).

 1. Set the values for SLACK_CLIENT_ID, SLACK_CLIENT_SECRET, SLACK_VERIFICATION_TOKEN - these are the App Credentials we've seen in the previous steps.